DHTMLX/gantt-docs/data/desktop/unscheduled_tasks.md

 <img src="desktop/unscheduled_tasks.png" style="display:block; margin:0 auto;">

-It can be implemented by setting the *unscheduled* parameter with the value *true* in the task's description:
+It can be implemented by setting the **unscheduled** property with the value *true* in the task's description:

 ~~~js
 {"id":11, "text":"Project #1", type:gantt.config.types.project, "progress": 0.6,